reasonwithoutrestraint/site/Original/My moral understanding.md

 #### Normative Analysis

-`Possible analysis of some normative judgments`

-- Non-cognitive (pre-reflective normative judgments; not true or false; but can be justified - see below):
+- Non-cognitivism:
+    - Components:
+        - Normative judgments are not expressive of beliefs.
+They are not describing any normative facts, entities, properties or relations.
+        - Normative statements are not truth-apt.
+    - Variations:
         - *Expressive*: When S says "A should X", S expresses a pro-attitude towards A doing X. "Yay to giving to charity!"
         - *Emotive*: When S says "A should X", S tries to persuade others to hold a pro-attitude towards A doing X.
         - *Imperative*: When S says "A should X", S issues a command for A to do X. "Give to charity!"
-- Cognitive (post-reflective normative judgments; these can be true or false; and these can *justify* non-cognitive normative judgments):
+- Non-descriptive Cognitivism:
+    - Components:
+        - Normative judgments are not expressive of beliefs.
+They are not describing any normative facts, entities, properties or relations.
+        - However, normative statements can be truth-apt for other reasons.
+        - Representationalism is not a requirement for truth-aptness.
+    - Variations:
+        - *Assertoric Nondescriptivism*: Minimalist theory of truth.
+A staatement is truth-apt merely if there are standards where the statement can be asserted appropriately or not, e.g. a grammatical structure, accurate expression of the speaker's attitudes, etc.
+        - *Pragmatism*: TBD
+        - *Constructivism*: Coherence theory of truth.
+There is no normative truth outside of our normative judgments.
+Normative truth is constructed by our normative judgments.
+Thus, normative judgments can be true or false with reference to other normative judgments.
+- Descriptive Cognitivism:
+    - Components:
+        - Normative judgments are expressive of beliefs tracking normative facts, and can be truth-apt insofar as they accurately represent the normative facts.
+    - Variations:
+        - *Subjectivist*: When S says "X is P", S is reporting some fact about someone's *judgments*.
+The judgments can be normative or non-normative, actual or hypothetical, individual or collective.
-    - *Dispositional*: When S says "X is P (for A)", S is saying that X tends to provoke a particular attitude (for A).
+        - *Dispositional*: When S says "X is P (for A)", S is saying that X tends to provoke a particular *response* (for A).
 Truth conditions depend on the agent(s).
-    - *Ideal Dispositional*: When S says "X is P (for A)", S is saying that X would provoke a particular attitude (for A) under idealized circumstances (full information, full rationality, sufficient reflection, etc.).
-Truth conditions depend on the idealized agent(s).
-    - *Constituitive*: When S says "A should fear X", this is saying X is the way that "fear" characterizes it.
-Maybe similar remarks for blame, shame, etc. Truth conditions depend on the nature of the response.
-    - *Constructivist*: When S says "A should X", S expresses a belief that S has reason to X on the basis of particular sorts of considerations, e.g. X is entailed by A's interests, X is entailed by considerations of morality, by considerations of ettiquette, etc. Truth conditions depend on the purpose of the constructed normative system.
+The judgments can be normative or non-normative, actual or hypothetical, individual or collective.
         - *Non-natural*: When S says "A should X", this references a non-natural concept of "should" (or justification, appropriateness, etc.) that cannot be reduced to natural, non-normative terms.
 Truth conditions depend on some ontologically strange property/relation (that must be apprehended by some strange epistemic faculty like intuition).

 `Non-descriptive cognitivism`